 Michael P. Gilbert J.D.

 In 2011, I retired after a long military career; mostly in special operations.
 I served in more than twenty countries while assigned to many different bases including time at Ft.
 Bragg, Okinawa, the Pentagon, Eglin, and of course Hurlburt Field, where I finished as a senior leader in Air Force Special Operations Command.

 After retiring, I went back to school and graduated Magna Cum Laude from the University of West Florida in 2012, where I was the top Pre-Law graduate.
 I then attended law school at Louisiana State University, graduating a Juris Doctor with an additional degree in Graduate Comparative Law in 2015.

-While in Louisiana I served for six months as a prosecutor for East Baton Rouge Parish.
-As a result I understand the priorities and demands of busy prosecutors.
-Upon returning to Florida, I passed our state bar exam on the first try and opened my law practice.
+While in Louisiana I served for six months as a prosecutor for East Baton Rouge Parish, one of the busiest state attorney's offices in the region.
+As a result I understand the priorities and demands of the state side of things.
+Upon returning to Florida, I passed our state bar exam and opened our law practice.

-Since opening my practice five years ago, I've had the opportunity to represent hundreds of clients, many facing severe penalties for serious charges filed against them - and we have achieved very favorable results.
-The state has tremendous resources, but with skill, effort and teamwork, the little guys can and do prevail.
+Since opening my practice almost six years ago, I've had the opportunity to represent hundreds of clients, many facing severe penalties for serious charges filed against them - and we have achieved very favorable results.
+The state has tremendous resources, but with skill, experience, effort, and teamwork, we can make the right things happen.